BittieTasks/BittieTasks/legal/terms-of-service.md

 ### Background Check Requirements
 All Task Providers must complete and pass:
-- FBI criminal background check
-- State criminal background check
+- Basic criminal background check (felony convictions in past 7 years)
-- Sex offender registry check
-- Child abuse registry check
-- Motor vehicle record check (where applicable)
+- Motor vehicle record check (for transportation-related tasks only)

+Note: Background checks are job-related and proportionate to household task services.
+More extensive checks are not required since our platform does not involve childcare or vulnerable populations.

 ### Geographic Restrictions
 Services are currently available only in the United States.
 International use is prohibited.